-A case study is one of the most powerful tools in your marketing toolbox.
+A SaaS case study is one of the most powerful tools in your marketing toolbox.
 But it’s only valuable if it gets in front of the right eyes.
-Are you doing enough to distribute and promote your case studies?
+Are you doing enough to promote your case studies?

 You can use case studies in myriad of ways.
 When thinking about how to use case studies in marketing, get creative.
 Don’t just park your case study on your website—though you can certainly make it available there.
 Use it in your interactions with customers, in your sales pitches and in your marketing kits.

-Give prospects every opportunity to find and read it by distributing and promoting your case studies in these 7 ways.
+Give prospects every opportunity to find and read it by promoting your case studies in these 7 ways.

-7 ways to distribute and promote your case studies
+7 ways to promote your case studies for maximum effect

 1. On your website

 Promote your case studies on your website.
 Place a teaser—this could be a callout with a call to action—and a link to your case study right from your home page.
 Anyone considering your services will be interested in clicking through.

 Or dedicate a full page to promote your case studies.
 For each, include a headline, summary and perhaps a callout, with a call to action.

 Relevant case studies are also great content for landing pages.
 Consider the value of a credible and substantial testimonial right on a sales page for your services.

 2. Blog fodder

 Promote your case studies through your blog.
 Tell your audience about your recent success.
 Use your own voice to tell the story behind the story and highlight the strategy behind your customer’s success.
 As when you were writing the case study, focus on the customer and their experience, not your own company.
 Don’t forget to link to your case study from the blog post.

 3. Email marketing

 If your email list is organized by industry or other segments, send an appropriate case study to those who may find it useful.
-This is a great way to re-open a conversation with a customer or prospect that has gone silent—and it’s also number 3 on our list of how to best distribute and promote your case studies.
+This is a great way to re-open a conversation with a customer or prospect that has gone silent—and it’s also number 3 on our list of how to best promote your case studies.